 Now go to our Cross Section Calculator and select your Belt Cross Section and Durometer by finding a number on the Belt Loading Tension Table (directly below the calculator) that is equal to or greater than your Minimum Tangential Force Needed.

 2. Determine the Minimum Pulley Diameter (MPD) for the selected belt cross section from the Minimum Pulley Diameter Calculator found on our Cross Section Calculator.
 (Note that for 92A belts you need to multiply the MPD by 1.3.
 For 70A durometer belts multiply the MPD by 0.8).
 If the diameter of your smallest pulley is substantially smaller then the calculated MPD, then you need a larger pulley.
 Alternately, you need a belt cross section that has a smaller MPD.
 (Note that flat belts have smaller MPD's than other cross sections.)

 Alternately, you need to choose a smaller cross section and more than one belt, but realize that the sum of the belts must add up to the minimum tanginetial force needed.

 3. Select our Length Calculator and use any of the four calculators to determine the belt cut length.
+Note that a table of recommended belt stretch factors is found in Method Two.
 The final belt size should be described like this*:

 3/16" x 13.5" 83A